Overview of problem debt

 - Making promises to pay unreasonable amounts

-It is vital to take action to deal with your debts and stop the situation from getting any worse.
+It is important to take action to deal with your debts and stop the situation getting worse.
 For example, if you don’t start getting your debts under control, your creditors could go to court and eventually repossess your home.
 This can happen even if you have no mortgage on your home or your mortgage payments are up to date.

 Getting help from MABS

 The Money Advice and Budgeting Service (MABS) is a free and confidential service for people with debt problems and money management problems.
 MABS can help you to explore your options and deal with your debt in a systematic way.
-Its website mabs.ie has several useful resources, including a self-help guide – see ‘What you can do yourself’ below.
+Its website mabs.ie provides information and resources.

-Separately from this protocol, MABS can also help you to agree a sustainable repayment plan with your other creditors.
+MABS can also help you to agree a sustainable repayment plan with your other creditors that have not signed up to the protocol.

 Accessing personal insolvency options: All MABS services are registered as Approved Intermediaries with the Insolvency Service of Ireland (ISI) and can bring you through the process of getting a Debt Relief Notice if this is an appropriate solution for you.
 MABS can also advise you on how to access the other personal insolvency options – see below.

-Contacting MABS: The MABS Helpline 0761 07 2000 is open from 9am to 8pm, Monday to Friday.
-You can also email firstname.lastname@example.org or you can make an appointment to meet a money adviser in person in one of the nationwide network of MABS offices.
+Contacting MABS: You can call the MABS Helpline on 0818 07 2000 from 9am to 8pm, Monday to Friday.
+You can also request a callback, email firstname.lastname@example.org or make an appointment to meet a money adviser in person in one of the nationwide network of MABS offices.

 Personal insolvency options

-The ISI also has a debtor-focused website backontrack.ie, giving examples of how individuals have managed to resolve their problem debt, along with step-by-step guides on dealing with debt.
-You can use the website to request a callback, or you can contact the ISI’s helpline 0761 06 4200, which is open from 9am to 6pm, Monday to Friday.
+The ISI also provides the website backontrack.ie, with information on the insolvency options and dealing with debt.
+You can use the website to request a callback, or you can call the ISI’s helpline at (01) 764 4200 from 9am to 6pm, Monday to Friday.

 What you can do yourself

-There are different forms of debt, including mortgages, loans, overdrafts, credit cards and hire purchase agreements.
-Some debts, for example, mortgages, are secured – this means that goods or property, usually your house, is used as security in case the debt is not paid.
-Find out more about types of debt and debt terminology in our glossary of debt terms.
+There are different types of debt, including mortgages, loans, overdrafts, credit cards and hire purchase agreements.
+Some debts, for example, mortgages, are secured.
+This means that goods or property, usually your house, is used as security in case the debt is not paid.
+Find out more about types of debt and the words used about debt in our glossary of debt terms.

 Some debts have specific rules and practices in place in relation to how they are managed and collected.
 These are mainly debts which are owed to the State or a State body.
 In particular, taxes, social welfare overpayments, local authority rents and housing loans, utility bills and TV licences all have specific rules and procedures.
 Find out more about the rules for specific debts.